jfahrenkrug/radiant-drag-order/README.md

 Only designers and admins have the ability to re-order pages

-Is now only compatible with Radiant above 0.9.1 (especially as a gem)
+Is now only compatible with Radiant above 1.0.0rc3

 ## Installation